 The goal of the program is to push students to understand their service work as a response to their faith, and lead them to question injustice by creating relationships with people who are poor and marginalized.
 As Peter Hans Kolvenbach, S.J. said, “When the heart is touched by direct experience, the mind may be challenged to change.
 Personal involvement with innocent suffering, with the injustice others suffer, is the catalyst for solidarity which then gives rise to intellectual inquiry and moral reflection.”

 There are some important guidelines for the 60 hours to ensure that students have an experience that allows them to create relationships and question the systems of injustice that oppress and marginalize members of society.

 - Juniors must complete 60 hours of direct service to the poor and marginalized.
-Service can be completed between June 8, 2017, and the last day of the second marking period their junior year.
+Service can be completed between May 12, 2018 (or after all sophomore service hours are complete, if later), and the last day of the second marking period their junior year.
 Reflection must be completed in conjunction with the 60 hour requirement in order for Christian Service to be complete.

 - The service must be continuous.
 There can be no more than two weeks between site visits.
 This will be tracked by reflection submissions, so you MUST REFLECT on time.
 Many non-profit agencies serve transient populations and it is important to create relationships with the clients they are serving.

 - Service cannot be overseen or coordinated by a family member or completed at a home parish – we want students to step outside the “bubble” of their everyday lives.